301: Cave Dwellers

 Ooh, Cher at the funhouse.

 Cher (born Cherilyn Sarkisian LaPierre) is a singer and actress who has appeared on various television shows and in films.
 She first rose to fame as the co-host of a series of TV variety shows with her then-husband, Sonny Bono.
+She won an Academy Award for Best Actress for her performance in Moonstruck (1987).

 It’s the Aztec Mummy!